-Steps for injecting with a syringe [2,13]:
+Steps for injecting with a syringe:2,12

-- Prepare syringe choose the correct size syringe and remove from packaging (eg 0.3ml if taking less than 30 units, 0.5ml if taking less than 50 units and 1.0ml if taking less than 100 units). - 2.
-Resuspend cloudy insulin if applicable by gently rolling vial. - 3.
+- 1. Prepare syringe choose the correct size syringe and remove from packaging (eg 0.3ml if taking less than 30 units, 0.5ml if taking less than 50 units and 1.0ml if taking 51 to 100 units). - 2.
+Resuspend cloudy insulin if applicable. - 3.
 For a single insulin dose: - a.
-Inject air at a dose equal to or slightly greater than the desired dose of insulin into the vial - b.
-Draw insulin dose into syringe - c.
-Check for correct number of units and that there are no air bubbles. - 4.
+Inject air equal to the dose of insulin into the vial - b.
+Draw insulin dose into syringe - Check for correct number of units and that there are no air bubbles. - 4.
 For a mixed insulin dose: - a.
-Inject air at a dose equal to or slightly greater than the desired dose of cloudy insulin into the vial - b.
+Inject air equal to the dose of cloudy insulin into the cloudy vial - b.
 Inject air equal to the dose of clear insulin into the clear vial - c.
 Draw out clear insulin dose - d.
 Check for correct amount and no air bubbles - e.
 Insert needle into cloudy vial and withdraw correct dose - f.
 Ensure total dose is correct - g.
 If the incorrect dose(s) are drawn up the syringe should be discarded and the procedure started again with a fresh syringe.